opentelekomcloud/python-otcextensions/doc/source/install/index.rst

     $ source venv/bin/activate
     (venv) $

-Now, install all libraries and programs at once with the Python package manager pip.
-The library wheel caches the built artifacts:
+Now, install all libraries and programs at once with the Python package manager pip:

 .. code-block:: bash